Arturia-Pendragon-Iris/HorusEye_XRT_Restoration/README.md

 You can also use the [analysis/evaluation.py](https://github.com/Arturia-Pendragon-Iris/HorusEye_XRT_Restoration/blob/main/analysis/evaluation.py) to reproduce the quantitative results presented in our manuscript, including PSNR, SSIM, and FSC.

+## Dose-comparison dataset
+You can access the dose-comparison datasets through the [ling](https://drive.google.com/drive/folders/1xhjMX4S019yLYYAHNuB7Q2oQFUv7Ratg?usp=sharing).
+The hyperlinks of other public datasets are provided in the Supplementary Note 1 presented in our Supplementary Information.

 ### Other restoration tasks
 We provide detailed programs within the restoration_task folders.
 You can develop your own restoration models based on our provided codes.